An Open Call to Guest Contributors

 Here are your guest-contributor prerequisites:

-1. Sign the Guest Contributor Agreement
+1. PDF of the Guest Contributor Agreement

 We need a signed Guest Contributor Agreement to begin the submission process.
 This is to protect both you and StuttgartDNA.
 We cannot review nor post your material without your signed Agreement in hand.
 Click on the following link to open the PDF of the Guest Contributor Agreement.